DLR-SC/tigl/doc/gui_console.md

 To get a list of all methods and properties, enter help(app) in the TiGLCreator console.

-@subsection appviewer The app.viewer object
+@subsection appviewer The app.viewer Object

 This object controls the rendering of the 3D view.
 It can be used to

  * change the camera position,
- * make screen shots,
+ * make screenshots,
  * set the background color or a background image,
  * and fit all objects into the view.

-There are different options, to make a screen shot of the viewer.
+There are different options, to make a screenshot of the viewer.
 The simplest is

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.js}
 app.viewer.makeScreenshot("myfile-white.jpg");